Albertkeiv/SocksStrata/README.md

 * **chains** – list of user credentials and their proxy chains

-Each entry in `chains` defines the username/password a client must supply and an ordered sequence of upstream SOCKS5 proxies (hops) through which traffic is forwarded.
+Each entry in `chains` defines the username/password a client must supply and an ordered sequence of hops.
+A hop may specify a single upstream SOCKS5 proxy directly or provide multiple proxies with a load-balancing strategy.
+When multiple proxies are listed, they are tried according to the selected strategy until a connection succeeds.
+Supported strategies are `rr` (round-robin) and `random`.
 Hops are traversed in the order they are listed.
-If any hop in the chain cannot be reached, the client receives an error.
 If `chains` is empty, authentication is not required and connections are made directly.

 Example configuration: